BGCG/project1/README.md

 **Homepage:**

-* The home page with a decorative image of a view of Edinburgh skyline looking down on the Princes street with text overlayed stating reasons to visit Edinburgh and an introduction to what the site can offer.
+* The home page has a decorative image of a view of Edinburgh skyline looking down on the Princes street (the main street in Edinburgh) with text overlayed stating reasons to visit Edinburgh and an introduction to what the site can offer.
 * When you scroll down the page there is a welcome video of Edinburgh from youtube that gives a taster of what Edinburgh can offer.

 ![Screenshot-of-homepage](assets/images/screenshots/homepage.png)